Krande/adapy/README.md

 ## For developers

 For developers interested in contributing to this project feel free to make a fork, experiment and create a pull request when you have something you would like to add/change/remove.

-Before making a pull request you need to lint with, isort, flake8 and black
+Before making a pull request you need to lint with, isort, flake8 and black.

 ````
 pip install black isort flake8